ICT-ANS/StarLight.github.io/docs/Bug Summary.md

 ### Pruning

 1. Error occurs when inputting, requiring additional input of img_meta.

-- Reason: The forward() function in mmdetection2 by default calls the forward function in the training stage, which requires additional data information to be input; whereas the pruner only inputs one tensor.
+* Problem: The forward() function in mmdetection2 by default calls the forward function in the training stage, which requires additional data information to be input; whereas the pruner only inputs one tensor.
-- Solution: Set forward_dummy() to the default way in mmdet/models/detectors/base.py.
+* Solution: Set forward_dummy() to the default way in mmdet/models/detectors/base.py.
 ![img](../assets/images-bugs/starlight_bugs_20230329115944204.png)

 2. After pruning, when loading weights again, the model parameter name does not match the weight file.
-- Reason: When the Prunner prunes the model, it encapsulates the model, and the format of the pruned model object is different from that before pruning.
+* Problem: When the Prunner prunes the model, it encapsulates the model, and the format of the pruned model object is different from that before pruning.
-- Solution: **Be sure to initialize a new model instance** before loading weights.
+* Solution: **Be sure to initialize a new model instance** before loading weights.

 ### Quantization
 1. Error: from lib.compression.pytorch.utils.counter import count_flops_params.
 ![img](../assets/images-bugs/starlight_bugs_20230329115944513.png)

 2. Missing prettytable.
-- Solution: Install it using pip.
+* Solution: Install it using pip.

 ## VGG-SSD (Detection)

 ### Pruning

-1. Issue: When using the FPGM method, torch.jit.trace cannot trace the model and reports an error as follows:
+1. When using the FPGM method, torch.jit.trace cannot trace the model and reports an error as follows:
 ![img](../assets/images-bugs/starlight_bugs_20230329115944541.png)
-* Reason: The model has three outputs as shown below.
+* Problem: The model has three outputs as shown below.
 The third output, self.priors, is a constant that is independent of the input, leading to the above issue.
 ![img](../assets/images-bugs/starlight_bugs_20230329115944689.png)
 * Solution: Rewrite an SSD model file, and make two changes.
 (1) Move the output self.priors out of the forward function of SSD.
 (2) Put self.priors into the output during the calculation of loss.

 ### Quantization

-1. Issue: Error occurs when exporting the onnx model during quantization.
+1. Error occurs when exporting the onnx model during quantization.
-* Reason:
+* Problem:
 ![img](../assets/images-bugs/starlight_bugs_20230329115945106.png)
 * Solution: Use torch.onnx.export() directly.